+- CONSENT OF SPOUSE

-In consideration of the execution of the foregoing Restricted Stock Unit Agreement by Guess?, Inc., a Delaware corporation, I, \\\\\\, the spouse of the Grantee therein named, do hereby join with my spouse in executing the foregoing Restricted Stock Unit Agreement and do hereby agree to be bound by all of the terms and provisions thereof and of the Plan.
+, the spouse of t ng Restricted Stock Unit Agreement by Guess?, Inc., a Delaware corporation, I, he Grantee therein named, do hereby join with my spouse in executing the

+foregoing Restricted Stock Unit Agreement and do her beby agree to be bound by all of the terms and provisions thereof and of the Plan.

 Dated:

-Signature of Spouse
+Signa ture of Spouse

-Print Name
+Print .
+Name